naveenjohnsonv/ResearchProject/README.md

 ### Models

 - **Lasso with default alpha:** A simple implementation of Lasso regression with a default regularization parameter.
-- **LassoCV with hyperparameter tuning:** Utilizes cross-validation to find the optimal alpha (regularization parameter) for the Lasso model.
+- **LassoCV with hyperparameter tuning:** Utilizes time series cross-validation to find the optimal alpha (regularization parameter) for the Lasso model.
-- **kNN with default n neighbors:** A basic k-Nearest Neighbors model.
+- **kNN with hyperparameter tuning:** A basic k-Nearest Neighbors model with an automated selection of the best k neighbors.
-- **kNN with gridsearch hyperparameter tuning:** Employs grid search to find the best number of neighbors for the kNN model.
+- **kNNCV with hyperparameter tuning:** Employs time series cross-validation on top of hyperparameter tuning.

 ### Experiments